dbrown725/PhaserFun/README.md

       https://phaserfun.herokuapp.com/
  - Installed Heroku CLI on local laptop https://devcenter.heroku.com/articles/heroku-cli#download-and-install
- - Followed directions to convert configure app to run as php https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489
+ - Followed directions to convert configure app to run as php:
+      https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489
+ - Navigate to the root of your local application and login to Heroku:   heroku login
- - In the root of my local application run the below command which sets my previously created Heroku app as a remote: heroku git:remote -a phaserfun
+ - In the root of my local application run the below command which sets my previously created Heroku app as a remote:
+      heroku git:remote -a phaserfun
- - Run the below command to let Heroku know this is a php app: heroku buildpacks:set heroku/php
+ - Run the below command to let Heroku know this is a php app:
+      heroku buildpacks:set heroku/php
  - Push the app to Heroku:
       git push heroku master
- - Test app deployed to Heroku: https://phaserfun.herokuapp.com/
+ - Test app deployed to Heroku:
+      https://phaserfun.herokuapp.com/